 The tuition for the last several years has been $650/year with $150 deposit due in late spring and the remaining amounts due on Aug 1 and Oct 1.
 Membership fees are reviewed yearly and may be subject to change.
 Limited financial assistance is available for admitted students with verified financial need.
 Trips costs are additional to membership fees.

 When And Where Are Rehearsals Held?

-RPYO rehearsals are held every Sunday from Sept to May 2-5PM except for school holiday weeks.
-Rehearsals are currently held at Greece Odyssey School at 750 Maiden Lane.
-Students are required to help set up and break down the rehearsal room on a rotating basis.
+RPYO rehearsals are held every Sunday from 2PM-5PM from Sept to May except for school holiday weeks.
+Rehearsals are held at First Unitarian Church at 220 Winton Rd S. Students are required to help set up and break down the rehearsal room on a rotating basis.
 All students are expected to arrive by 1:45PM to tune and be ready in their seats by 2:00PM sharp.

 What Are The Commitment Requirements of an RPYO Student Member?